Previous Post: Day 2 – From Richmond To Triabunna

 Like Triabunna, Swansea had a population of about 800 and its economy also relies heavily on tourism.
 I had planned to head for the Swansea Holiday Park and put up my tent but it had clouded over dramatically in the last hour as I approached the village.
 I figured that the Swansea Backpackers’ Hostel would be a better place to spend a rainy night – so that’s what I did.
 I found it at the far end of town right next to the Barkmill Tavern and Bakery – convenient!
 After checking in and dumping my stuff in my room – it was a room with four beds but since the hostel wasn’t really busy I would have the entire room to myself.
 I also kept my bike in the room.
 Then I headed back “downtown” in search of a restaurant.

-Perhaps the end of high season is the explanation for the large number of local businesses with “For Sale” signs.
-Take a look at the following establishments – maybe one them will strike your fancy as an investment opportunity.
+Perhaps the end of high season is the explanation for a large number of local businesses with “For Sale” signs.
+Take a look at the following establishments – maybe one of them will strike your fancy as an investment opportunity.
 Even the Backpackers’ Hostel was up for sale!
-In fact, when no one answered my initial ringing of the doorbell i thought it might be closed.
+In fact, when no one answered my initial ringing of the doorbell I thought it might be closed.
 Someone did eventually come to the door – I was the first visitor of the day and a bit early!

 I eventually found a meal at the Amos House’s High Point Café.
 It was off-hour but the owner was good enough to make something – it may have been a pita sandwich with hummus and tahini.